Campuses of the University of Nottingham: Sutton Bonington Campus

 The front of the main (original) building of the Sutton Bonington Campus, which was once an agricultural and dairy college.

-The Sutton Bonington Campus is a site of the University of Nottingham, and houses the School of Biosciences and the School of Veterinary Medicine and Science.
-The campus is a 420-hectare (4.2 km^{2}) site situated in a rural location near Sutton Bonington village, 12 miles (19 km) south of the main, University Park Campus, and 1 mile (2 km) from Junction 24 of the M1 motorway.
+The Sutton Bonington Campus, formerly the Midlands Agricultural and Dairy College, became part of the University of Nottingham in 1947.
+It houses the school of biosciences and the school of veterinary medicine and science.
+The campus is a 420 ha site in a rural location near Sutton Bonington village, 12 miles (19 km) south of the main, University Park Campus and 1 mi from junction 24 of the M1 motorway.
 The campus has its own coat of arms and motto: Aras, Seris, Metis (Plough, Sow, Reap).
-The campus contains research buildings and teaching facilities, a large library and is also home to Bonington Halls, the university's largest hall of residence, which accommodates around 650 students (in reality it is a series of small halls rather than one big hall - the name has recently changed to reflect this).
-A 400 hectare (4 km^{2}) commercial farm, University Farm, and a dairy are also part of the site.
+The campus contains research buildings and teaching facilities, a large library and is also home to Bonington Halls, the university's largest hall of residence, which accommodates around 650 students.
+A 400 ha commercial farm, University Farm, and a dairy are also part of the site.